briank-git/dsci100-pl-demo-course/README.md

 ## Potential Issues:
 - LTI 1.3 support is in early beta, potential bugs and missing features (documentation is light, just started development Nov 2023)
 	• Currently CWL authentication is possible through Shibboleth?
 (SAML2), but no automatic grade upload, grade upload is done by CSV at end of term
+- Integrating CWL login if self-hosted could be a [long process](https://confluence.it.ubc.ca/display/SH3E/Integration+Process+Steps)
 - Rework automatic late reg extensions, need Canvas reg dates to update due dates in PL (probably needs a script)
-- Complex course directory structure and multiple config files
+- Complex course directory structure with multiple config files
 - May have to split coding and manual grading questions if using Workspaces
+- Feedback returned in PL limited to 1MB (some feedback files >50MB)
-- Steeper learning curve for developing/troubleshooting assignments/questions (each need info.json, question.html, server.py)
+- Steeper learning curve for developing/troubleshooting assignments/questions (each question needs an info.json, question.html, server.py)
+	- Need to learn [custom PL HTML elements](https://prairielearn.readthedocs.io/en/latest/elements/) for creating questions
 - No exam anti-cheat
-- Documentation for self-hosting is light overall and no support available
+- Documentation for self-hosting is light overall and no support is available